-The Board has approved an annual grant of RSUs to the non-employee directors in an amount equal to 5,000 RSUs (6,250 for Mr. Lee), subject to an aggregate limit of \$150,000 in grant date fair value for each non-employee director (for greater certainty if the grant date fair value of the annual grant of 5,000 RSUs would exceed \$150,000, then the number of RSUs granted to the non-employee directors shall be reduced to such number as would have a maximum grant date value of \$150,000).
+The Board has approved an annual grant of RSUs to the non-employee directors in an amount equal to 5,000 RSUs (6,250 for the Chairman), subject to an aggregate limit of \$150,000 in grant date fair value for each non-employee director (for greater certainty if the grant date fair value of the annual grant of 5,000 RSUs would exceed \$150,000, then the number of

+RSUs granted to the non-employee directors shall be reduced to such number as would have a maximum grant date value of \$150,000).
 Such RSUs vest at the end of three (3) years following the date of grant, subject to any restrictions under the Corporation's Trading and Blackout Policy, which restrictions may delay the vesting date.
-The RSUs to non-employee directors do not have performance targets to achieve for the purposes of vesting of such RSUs.
+The RSUs to non-employee directors do not have performance targets.
 The annual grant of RSUs to non-employee directors in a particular year will generally coincide with the vesting date in such year of RSUs that were previously issued to non-employee directors.

-Due to restrictions under Alaris' corporate policies and the RSU Plan, no RSUs were issued to Directors in 2018.
+Due to restrictions under Alaris' Corporate Policies and the RSU Plan, no RSUs were issued to Directors in 2018.
+RSUs intended to be issued to non-employee directors were issued in May 2019.
+These RSUs were part of the 2018 compensation program and therefore excluded from this table.
 See table below for more information.